Subscribe to Newsletter

 - Drive supplier engagement to build a sustainable supply chain: Buying organisations should also try to improve the sustainability performance of its suppliers, and hence its supply chain.
 It can be done in several ways such as setting targets or benchmarks for performance on specific indicators; sharing category specific best practices with smaller suppliers; and even by rewarding suppliers with good practices, so as to motivate other suppliers.

-Sumit Kumar is the Head of Sustainability Research at Pure Research Private Limited, a procurement intelligence firm.
-Sumit helps buying organizations build sustainable supply chains by understanding the sustainability performance of their suppliers, and recommending corrective action based on category specific best practices.
+Pure Research Private Limited, a procurement intelligence firm, helps buying organizations build sustainable supply chains by understanding the sustainability performance of their suppliers, and recommending corrective action based on category specific best practices.